mrmeizongo/Xpilot/README.md

 Rate/Expo should NOT be used for Rate(2)/Stabilize(3) flight modes.
 You can however configure Rate/Expo for passthrough(1) flight mode.

-Even though two calibration functions are provided(recommended), the MPU6050 does not really need to be calibrated as long as it passes the self test function.
-Uncomment SELF_TEST_ACCEL_GYRO in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h) to enable.
-Be sure to comment it when done.
-Uncomment IMU_DEBUG in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h) and place the plane on a level surface to view the reported(roll, pitch, and yaw) sensor values.
-Adjust IMU_XXX_TRIM(pitch and roll) values to bring reported values to as close to zero as possible.
-This might require several attempts.
-Aim for a +/- .5 value when plane is placed on a level surface and held still.

-Two calibration functions are also provided(RECOMMENDED).
+Two calibration functions are provided.
 Uncommenting CALIBRATE runs the calibration function and stores the X, Y, and Z accel/gyro biases in flash memory.
 Uncommenting CALIBRATE_DEBUG does same and prints out the calibration values in the serial monitor for inspection.
-Ensure the airplane is held level and still throughout the calibration process.
+Ensure the airplane is on a level surface and held still throughout the calibration process.

 At any time, you can view the calibrated values on the serial monitor by uncommenting READ_CALIBRATION_FROM_EEPROM in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h)

 After all debug and calibration operations are complete, be sure to uncomment and reupload Xpilot for normal operation.